APonder-Dev/APonder-Dev/README.md

 ---

 ### ⚡ Fun Facts
-- ♿ Right-leg below-the-knee prosthetic — tech + accessibility geek.
 - 🎮 Lifelong gamer, especially **Minecraft** & strategy/management sims.
-- 🦊 Obsessed with foxes (you’ll see them in my branding).
+- 🦊 Obsessed with foxes (you may see them in my branding).
-- 🌌 Working on **Galaxy Dominion** (Unity RTS game project)

 ---

 **Created by [APonder.dev](https://aponder.dev)**